Adapt and Diffuse: Sample-adaptive Reconstruction via Latent Diffusion Models: Experimental Details

-Here we provide additional details on the training setup and hyperparameters.
+Here we provide additional details on the experimental setup and hyperparameters.

+\textbf{Datasets --} For experiments on CelebA-HQ and FFHQ datasets, we use the train and validation splits provided in the GitHub repo of "Taming Transformers"\footnote{\url{https://github.com/CompVis/taming-transformers/tree/master/data}}.
+For LSUN Bedrooms experiments, we use the custom split provided in GitHub repo of "Latent Diffusion"\footnote{ \url{https://github.com/CompVis/latent-diffusion}}.
+For the test split, we subsample $200$ ids from the corresponding validation ids files.
+Specific ids we used will be available when the codebase is released.
+We provide the specifics for each comparison method next.

-\textbf{Model architecture --} In all experiments, we use an LDM model pre-trained on the CelebA-HQ dataset out of the box.
+\textbf{Model architecture --} In all experiments, we use LDM models pre-trained on the CelebA-HQ and LSUN Bedrooms datasets out of the box.
 We fine-tune the severity encoder from the LDM's pre-trained encoder.
 We obtain the degradation severity estimate $\hat{\sigma} \in \mathbb{R}^+$ from the latent reconstruction $\hat{\vct{z}} \in \mathbb{R}^d$ as where $Conv(\cdot)$ is a learned $1\times1$ convolution with $d$ input and $d$ output channels.

 \textbf{Training setup -- } We train severity encoders using Adam optimizer with batch size $28$ and learning rate $0.0001$ for about $200k$ steps until the loss on the validation set converges.
 We use Quadro RTX 5000 and Titan GPUs.